trunk-io/trunk-action/readme.md

   </a>
 </p>

-This action runs [`trunk check`](https://trunk.io), a super powerful meta linter and formatter, showing inline annotations on your PRs for any issues found.
-Trunk runs just as well locally as on CI, so you can always quickly see lint issues _before_ pushing your changes.
+This action runs and shows inline annotations of found by [`trunk check`](https://trunk.io), a powerful meta linter and formatter.
+Trunk runs hermetically, _locally_ or on CI, so you can always quickly see lint issues _before_ pushing your changes.

 ## Get Started